Parker Porter

-Parker Frederick Porter (born April 22, 1985) is an American mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship.
+Parker Porter (born April 22, 1985) is an American mixed martial artist who competes in the Heavyweight division.
+A professional since 2007, he competed for the Ultimate Fighting Championship (UFC) and Bellator MMA.

 Background

-Porter played baseball, lacrosse and football in his youth.
-After high school Porter begun working out to lose weight, eventually dabbling to mixed martial arts for training variation at the age of 21.
+Porter played baseball, lacrosse and football in his youth, the last from third grade until his graduation from Southington High School.
+Although he aspired to continue playing football, his poor grades prevented him from playing at the collegiate level.
+After high school Porter begun working out to lose weight, eventually dabbling in mixed martial arts at the age of 21.

 Mixed martial arts career

 Early career

-Porter made his professional MMA debut on October 13, 2007, at a Revere, Massachusetts night club, where he won the fight by KO in the third round.
-He was paid $300 for the bout and fought in front of 30 people.
+Porter made his professional MMA debut on October 13, 2007 at a Revere, Massachusetts night club, where he won the fight by KO in the third round.
+He was paid $300 for the bout and fought in front of an audience of 30 people.

-Afterwards, he compiled a 5–2 record in various regional organizations, with one of those losses being to future UFC Light Heavyweight and Heavyweight Champion Jon Jones, which occurred in Porter's only Light Heavyweight bout, where he was knocked out in the first minute after a botched weightcut.
+After his debut, he went on to compile a 5–2 record in various regional organizations, with one of his losses coming from future UFC Light Heavyweight and Heavyweight Champion Jon Jones.
+This fight was Porter's only Light Heavyweight bout, and he was knocked out in the first minute after a botched weightcut.
 During this period, he also captured the Reality Fighting Heavyweight Championship by knocking out Mike Dexter.

 Porter would defend the Reality Fighting Heavyweight Championship against Gabriel Gonzaga, who was returning after a layoff and in between UFC stints.
 Porter would lose the bout after he was submitted with an arm-triangle choke in the third round, losing the Reality Fighting Heavyweight Championship.

+Bellator

+Porter would sign with Bellator MMA and was scheduled to face Randy Smith at Bellator 63 on March 30, 2012.
+However, Smith withdrew due to illness and the bout was scrapped.

-Porter would sign with Bellator MMA and made his Bellator debut against Josh Diekmann on September 7, 2013, at Bellator 98, losing via TKO in the first round.
+Porter eventually made his Bellator debut against Josh Diekmann on September 7, 2013, at Bellator 98, losing via TKO in the first round.

 After a layoff of almost a year and half, he made his sophomore bout for Bellator on July 17, 2015, at Bellator 140 against Eric Bedard.
-He won the bout via second round anaconda submission.
+He won the bout via second-round keylock submission.